Jwomack7512-bio/BobTheBuilder/docs/pages/backend/io_info/6_facillitated_diffusion.rst

 assisted by a carrier molecule.
 It is a selective process, only allowing specific molecules to pass the gradient.
 In the below figure, we have a liver compartment that is separated into blood and liver compartments with
-a facilitated transportor for compound **A**.
-Note that this is a one way transport.
+a facilitated transporter for compound **A**.
+Note that this is a one-way transport.

 .. container:: bordergrey